 Earth 2, hotshot pilot Alonso Solace says he's spent more time in cold sleep (en route to planets) than he has awake, making him much older chronologically than the twenty-something he looks.

 Danziger (in his late thirties): So, how old are you, then?
 Alonso:A lot older than you, kid.

 Firefly: Malcolm Reynolds looks like he is, at most, in his mid-thirties.
 However, a comparison of the dates of his birth and the dates of the "present" indicates he is in his late forties to early fifties, which is supported by Mal referring to himself as a "mean old man."
-This can be a Justified Trope by the advanced medical technology of the setting, however, or perhaps by Joss Whedon originally envisoning the character as being played by an older actor.
+This might be because of the advanced medical technology of the setting, however, although perhaps Joss Whedon originally envisioned the character as being played by an older actor.

 Glee: One episode had one character stating that Kurt (who was about 16 at the time) couldn't have purchased alcohol with a fake i.d. because he looked "like a 12-year old milkmaid."
 She's exaggerating, but not by much◊.
 Chris Colfer himself was 19 at the time of filming.

 House of Anubis: Victor looks like he's in his 50's while he's actually 95, thanks to the elixir he took.
 Same with Rufus, who looks about 40 but is also 95.
 Similarly, Robert Frobisher-Smythe looked about 50 when he was released from the tank, but was really over a hundred years old.
 When the curse was broken, he started to look his actual age.